darkerego/jfkFileDownloader/README.md

 <p>
 This is a simple python program that downloads the files released in March, 2025 related to the JFK assassination.
 The files are hosted on archive.gov and this script simple uses selenium to iterate through the documents and requests to download each pdf.
+After downloading the files, you can run `convert.py` which will extract the text from the PDF's.
+Text files are much easier to search programmatically.
 </p>

 #### TODO

 <p>
-Downloaded pdf's need to be converted from pdf to text so that they can be analyzed by AI or searched more easily for keywords.
-If you'd like to help, feel free to open a pull request.
+Finish converting PDF's to text and upload.
 </p>